PeterHolderrieth/TransferLearning_Neuroimaging/README.md

 # TransferLearning_Neuroimaging
-Research project with Stephen Smith and Han Peng as part of MSc in Neuroscience
+Research project on Transfer Learning for Neuroimaging.